ChrstphrHll/npc_gen/students/Tadita Edraele.md

 ---
 # Tadita Edraele
 ### Description
-- Gnome Paladin from Aldercrown Empire
+- Gnome Paladin from Shadesburry Initiative
 - 4th year Assault student in Treskal
 - short straight lighter blonde hair that's plain, Green eyes, and Light skin
 - Is Thoughtful and Invisible, and has Flexibility as their ideal
+- Speaks in a light, direct, sudden manner

 ### Notes